 That’s exactly what happened in my case.
 There was no need for wining and dining (was an exception!), free brain-picking, sleazy outbound communication, but rather screening and qualifying organically incoming leads.
 Consistently.

-As a consultant, relying on relationships and networks to grow your business will result in a high-risk future in a world dominated by online marketing.
-Remember, your competitor is only one click away!
+Consultancies that rely on relationships and networks as a business development tool face a high-risk future in a world dominated by online marketing.
+Competitors are only one click away!

-Widening the green circle (see figure 2), gives you pillars that you can comfortably rely on, which will reinforce each other, provide you with a more constant stream of work and consultancy growth opportunities, and will automatically strengthen your network and relationships.
+Widening the green circle (see figure 2), gives consultancies pillars that they can comfortably rely on, which will reinforce each other, provide with a more constant stream of work and business growth opportunities, and will automatically strengthen business networks and relationships.

 Interested in receiving all my learnings to become a better consultant?
 No spam, no BS.
 Pure teaching!
 Subscribe to my newsletter.

 Hello, I’m Luk Smeyers, and I’m helping mid-sized consultancies become high-performing consulting firms.
 I have been in the consulting businesses for more than 20 years, in very different roles: as European CHRO in a global consultancy, as a founder of a mid-sized analytics consultancy, and as a leader in a 'Big 4' consultancy, post-acquisition of my consultancy.
 I had the privilege of achieving global visibility as a consulting leader, and I never had to sell, persuade, or negotiate as a result.
 I have now bundled all those experiences, expertise, know-how, research, reading, successes, struggles, and failures from managing and advising consultancies in the past years.